 Year 2 - Time Travellers, Saints and Dragons and Feathers, Flight and Flying Saucers

-Year 4 - Amazing Aztecs & Marvellous Mayans, Somewhere to Settle and Smashing Saxons
+Year 4 - The Marvellous Maya, Somewhere to Settle and Smashing Saxons

 Year 6 - Shakespeare and The Tudors (whole term), The City of Chelmsford, The Americas, The British Empire - from inception in Tudor times to its demise with Partition in India (1947)

 Our Art Curriculum contributes to the development of the whole child, not just creatively but also by exploring aesthetics, emotions, spirituality and intellectual and social themes.
 It creates a sense of enjoyment and purpose both in and of itself and via cross-curricular links.
 Through the use of colour, texture, form, pattern, different materials and processes, it enables children to express themselves and to communicate what they see, feel and think.
 Art offers children the opportunity to learn about the visual world and how artists from Britain and the wider world have interpreted it, throughout history and within different cultures.